-There are two drivers for the changes proposed in this Case for Change.
-They focus firstly on ensuring that the current suite of digital skills being provided in Training Packages are contemporary and secondly, that the sector has considered how it will meet the need for skills in a digitally integrated and rapidly changing Industry 4.0 environment.
+There are three drivers for the changes proposed in this Case for Change.
+They focus firstly on ensuring a cross sector approach to the recommendations, secondly ensuring that the current suite of digital skills being provided in Training Packages are contemporary and thirdly, that the sector has considered how it will meet the need for skills in a digitally integrated and rapidly changing Industry 4.0 environment.